apolanco115/reddit-clone/README.md

 Description
 For our first project, we will be building a front-end for a Reddit-like application where a user, once logged in, can create a post that will show up on every user’s feed and on which any user can comment.
 Throughout this project we will be using HTML and CSS, along with complex JavaScript to implement logic.

+Our first steps in starting this project was to layout design ideas in which we can execute our plan of a minimalist design while still having good user functionality.
+We decided to research ideas on how current social media sites implemented their designs and we wanted to have a similar outlook.
+We drew out the barebones HTML and CSS to be able to envision our design then started to implement the javascript.
+This was a long process, but through various attempt we were headstrong in achieving our goals.

+Some hurdles we approached was including the comment section on our blog posts then also getting the delete comment section on our main content page.
+We also have a search functionality above our blog posts.
+Through various attempts we could not get this to work so we decided to just focus on the main content instead.

+Our day to day:

 Monday September 9: